-Recently, the SEBI has provided an option for the investors who wanna invest in Mutfual funds directly which means not through the distributors.
-If the investments are bought directly, the Net Asset Value is called as the Direct plan Net Asset Value.
+Recently, the SEBI has provided an option for the investors who wanna invest in Mutual funds directly which means not through the distributors.
+If the investments are bought directly, the Net Asset Value is called the Direct plan Net Asset Value.
 It will not bear the distributor fee.
 That means the direct plan Net Asset Value will be higher than the regular Net Asset Value to that extent.
 This way, you may increase your returns on your Mutual Fund investment.

-Should Mutual Fund Ratio matter to you?
+Should the Mutual Fund Ratio matter to you?

 For instance, the average return of equity funds over the last 10 years was 23 percent annually.
 This return, which is post expenses, is good enough.
-You may select a fund which is reasonably performing and may ignore the mutual fund expense ratio.
+You may select a fund that is reasonably performing and may ignore the mutual fund expense ratio.
 But in the case of Debt Mutual Fund, this ratio really matters.
-Mutual Fund expense ratio plays a crucial role while selecting Debt fund to invest.
+Mutual Fund expense ratio plays a crucial role while selecting Debt funds to invest.

 Where to find the Mutual Fund Expense Ratio?